 Our 6.2-mile loop hike included the SARA Crack trail and the Watershed trail along with a slight detour due to flooding in the slot canyon.

 We enjoyed the small rope and ladder sections of the SARA’s crack.

 Overall the canyon on SARA Crack in Lake Havasu is quite wide compared to others such as the slot canyons at Grand Staircase Escalante which sometimes don’t even have enough width clearance for a backpack.

 The slot canyon at SARA is prone to standing water so be prepared to detour or get wet.

-The slot canyon had standing water in one section and we chose to go around that section which added about a mile and some rough terrain up and over the canyon ledges.
+We chose to go around that section which added about a mile through rough terrain, up and over the canyon ledges.

-After making the detour up and over and then walking into the other end of the canyon, we met other hikers who had walked through the water.
+After making the detour then walking into the other end of the canyon, we met other hikers who had walked through the water.
 Their legs were slimy and green from the knees down and I was happy to have skipped it.

 The hike leads to a balanced rock along the shore of the turquoise waters of Lake Havasu.

 A few ducks joined us while we ate our snack along the shoreline.
 They had no fear of humans and were almost professionals in the art of begging.